Four emerging market funds for the risk-tolerant investor

 The same problem exists with passive, market capitalisation-weighted indexes, which will naturally be ‘over-invested’ at the top end of the market.

 Actively-managed specialist energy funds, on the other hand, tend to invest heavily in small and medium-sized companies, as well as large ones.
-Many managers in this space advocate these stocks are better placed to capture the most attractive themes and exposures of the sector, particularly in up markets.
+While smaller and medium-sized companies are better placed to capture the most attractive themes and exposures of the sector, particularly in up markets, larger blue-chip companies tend to have better relative stability and are less leveraged to the oil price.

-Timing these kinds of market movements is not the domain of the average individual investor (nor always the professional one, to be frank) and anyone investing should be very clear that the risks of losing money are undoubtedly high.
+Timing the kind of market movements we have seen in recent weeks is not the domain of the average individual investor (nor always the professional one, to be frank) and anyone investing should be very clear that the risks of losing money are undoubtedly high.

-So in answer to the first question—should I buy—if you believe oil has hit rock bottom, by all means there are ways to take a punt, but don’t let speculative enthusiasm overtake due diligence and a prudent analytical approach.
+If you believe oil has hit rock bottom, there are ways to take a punt, but don’t let speculative enthusiasm overtake due diligence and a prudent analytical approach.